dvexamples/linux-howto/Secure Boot/README.md

 ```bash
 efi-updatevar -e -f FILE.esl VAR
 ```
-And you can write any `*.esl` file without signing until PK is empty (because we are in step mode).
+And you can write any `*.esl` file without signing until PK is empty (because we are in setup mode).
 When we write anything into PK variable the 'setup mode' will be switched off.

 ## Install only new keys